-Basking in the Sun can be pleasurable for you but not for your baby.
-In fact, it can be extremely harmful to your little one.
+Basking in the sun can be pleasurable, especially during cold weather.
+However, it can be harmful to your little one, as a baby’s skin is extremely sensitive.
 This is why it is essential to use sunscreen to protect your baby’s skin from the harmful rays of the sun.
 While there are many types of sunscreens available in the market, it is always best to opt for the natural ones.

 Why Use Natural Sunscreens for Babies?

-Parents need to be cautious while using over-the-counter sunscreens for their baby, as these products are often filled with chemicals, like such as retinyl palmitate, AKA, retinol, and oxybenzone, which are harmful to the skin.
-Though it is being used in products that aim to protect the skin from the sun, retinol can increase the formation of skin tumours and lesions if the skin is exposed to the sun.
-Oxybenzone gets soaked into the skin and can cause skin allergies and disrupt the hormones.
+Parents need to be cautious while using over-the-counter sunscreens for their baby, as these products are often filled with chemicals, such as retinyl palmitate and oxybenzone, which are harmful to the skin.
+Though it is being used in products that aim to protect the skin from the sun, oxybenzone gets soaked into the skin and can cause skin allergies and disrupt the hormones.
 Thus, it is always best to use natural sunscreen for babies under 6 months.

 Know the SPF Content of Natural Ingredients Used in Homemade Sunscreen